-The JCOP 4 P71, Security Target for JCOP 4 P71 / SE050, Rev. 4.1, 2021-02-12 [ST] is included here by reference.
+The JCOP 4 P71 Security Target for JCOP 4 P71/ SE050, Rev. 4.5, 10 June 2022 [ST] is included here by reference.

-Please note that for the need of publication a public version [ST-lite] has been created and verified according to [ST-SAN].
+Please note that, to satisfy the need for publication, a public version [ST-lite] has been created and verified according to [ST-SAN].

-4 Definitions
+Definitions 4

-This list of Acronyms and the glossary of terms contains elements that are not already defined by the CC or CEM:
+This list of acronyms and definitions contains elements that are not already defined by the CC or CEM: